 A store on Ashland’s expensive Plaza devoted to one plant?
 Yes, it’s right next to Nimbus and it even offers lavender shampoo, lavender massage oil, lavender tea, lavender mustard, lavender body wash, lavender shaving gel, lavender hydrosol spray, lavender hand sanitizer, lavender spritzer, lavender dog biscuits and, if those don’t do the trick, there’s always lavender ice cream.

-The shop replaces long-standing Optical Expressions, whose owner, optometrist Kenneth Ehlers retired after many decades on the spot.
+The shop replaces long-standing Optical Expressions, whose owner, optometrist Kenneth Ehlers, after many decades on the spot, moved his practice to Lassman's Fine Eyewear at 530 Crater Lake Ave. in Medford.

 The shop is Brittany Beugli’s first venture into ownership of a retail shop and, while admitting it’s a bit scary, says she’s been in the Valley a dozen years, has made many new and supportive friends in getting the store together and plans to make it “a fun place, with a party atmosphere, for residents, families, tourists,” where people can learn the advantages of this plant that once was a major part of everyday life.